How do I assess an estate for inheritance tax purposes?

 There are some exemptions and reliefs available for lifetime gifts, meaning that often no IHT liability arises during the lifetime of the donor (maker of the gifts).

-Some gifts, known as PETs, may become chargeable to IHT when the donor dies, if the donor dies within seven years of making the gift.
+Some gifts, known as potentially exempt transfers (PETs), may become chargeable to IHT when the donor dies, if the donor dies within seven years of making the gift.

 There is more information on PETs in the section ‘what is inheritance tax?’.